-First of all, Adaptation Streaming technique is considered as the basic technique used for video streaming to keep the quality of video being transmitted according to the capability of data sender to deal with instable network condition.
-Flexible media streaming employed by this adaptive scheme develops to address the problem of serving heterogeneous clients with adaptive video quality.
-Simulcast [14] [15], Video Transcoding [16], Wireless Transcoding [17] and intelligent Prioritized Adaptive Scheme (iPAS) [18] are few examples of advanced video streaming algoritms that employs Adaptive Streaming technique.
+First of all, Adaptation Streaming technique is among the earliest approach forming basic technique of streaming.
+Its main concern is to deal with instable network environment in which transmitted video streaming must be kept in appropriate quality.
+Maintaining heterogeneous clients with adaptive video quality fixed by flexible media streaming that is adaptive to the difference.
+Several video streaming algorithms have been proposed in this Adaptive Streaming technique such as Simulcast [14] [15], Video Transcoding [16], Wireless Transcoding [17] and intelligent Prioritized Adaptive Scheme (iPAS) [18].

-Secondly, Scalable Streaming technique is another way to maintain quality of streamed video data in a broadcast or multicast environment, since there are large variations in adaptation need among receivers.
+Secondly, Scalable Streaming technique is developed to address quality of stream video data that requires large adaptation according to variations of receivers both in broadcast or multicast environments.
 The technique is employed in a number of algorithms such as Fine Granularity Scalability [19], Motion Compensated Temporal Filtering (MCTF) [20], Self-tuning Neuro-Fuzzy (SNF) [21] to name a few.

-Thirdly, Summarization Streaming technique is specifically developed to maintain large quantity of video streaming data particularly in network environment.
-Video summarization scheme applies intelligent smart algorithm for analysis, structuring, and summarizing video content according to various user preferences in viewing the video [22].
+Thirdly, Summarization Streaming technique is applied when large quantity of video streaming data particularly in network environment is the issue.
+Intelligent smart algorithm for analysis, structuring, and summarizing video content are mostly employed in this scheme by considering different user preferences [22].
 The pictorial summary is considered as the most fundamental example of this technique [23].
 Another approach is personalized summarization to archive browsing by adding an indexing subsystem according to user preferences [24].
-Algorithm to enhance multi-user video communication solution [25] is also a example of summarization streaming [26].
+Multi-user model utilized for video communication solution is improved with this algorithm [25] by taking into account fundamental summarization streaming [26].

-Finally, Secure Streaming is technique for streaming video by adding security parameters to enhance smart video streaming [27].
-Secure scalable streaming (SSS Framework) is considered as the first security algoritm in this category [28].
+Finally, Secure Streaming is technique for streaming video by improving security features while keep enhancing the way of video transmitted to various end users efficiently [27].
+Secure scalable streaming (SSS Framework) is among the earliest and most widely used algorithm in this area of secure streaming video transmission [28].